tytydraco/yessleep/out/The_Dancing_Man.md

 She danced in horribly perfect lockstep with the man.
 Though she didn’t seem to be processing pain, I could hear her joints snap due to the unnatural range of motion the dance demanded.

 Neither of them blinked or broke eye contact as they backed into the woods together, their movements perfectly synchronized.

-It’s been three years.
-No trace of my daughter or the dancing man has ever been found.
+No trace of either my daughter or the dancing man has ever been found.